akishajae/M07_UF2_Laravel/README.md

         'year' => \App\Http\Middleware\ValidateYear::class
     ];

+The middleware recieves Request and Closure objects (dependency injection).

 #### 2.5.
 When are they invoked?
 They are invoked on [HTTP requests](https://laravel.com/docs/10.x/middleware#registering-middleware).

+With Laravel, middlewares are invoked before or after an HTTP request.

 - They can be assigned to routes
 - Be a global middleware